Neural-Augmented Kelvinlet for Real-Time Soft Tissue Deformation Modeling: Large-Scale FEM Data

 \section{Large-Scale FEM Data}

-Our neural network framework trains on a large FE simulation dataset, focused on lifting liver lobes to expose the gallbladder during laparoscopic cholecystectomy.
-We construct an FE model from an abdominal CT image and its segmentation masks, converting them into a 3D linear tetrahedral mesh with 10,400 nodes and 44,045 tetrahedra using `gmsh' \cite{gmsh2009reference}.
+Neural network–based solutions require training on large-scale finite element (FE) simulation datasets.
+In this work, we focus on laparoscopic cholecystectomy and construct an FE model from an abdominal CT image and its segmentation masks, converting them into a 3D linear tetrahedral mesh with 10,400 nodes and 44,045 tetrahedra using \texttt{gmsh} \cite{gmsh2009reference}.
+As part of our contributions, we release this large-scale dataset; the details of its creation are provided below.

-Interactions of the liver and gallbladder with surrounding organs are modeled by prescribing boundary conditions.
-Those boundary conditions restrict regions of the liver’s exposed surface that are considered in the far field from the interaction location, as well as the distal end of the cystic ducts, arteries, and veins.
-FE simulations are solved using the open source getFEM package \cite{getFEM2020}.
+The bare area of the liver, where it contacts the inferior vena cava and diaphragm, and the distal ends of the ducts and veins are fixed (non-deformable).
+Tool interaction regions are selected to simulate the initial surgical step of lifting the liver lobes to expose the gallbladder and cystic ducts.
+These regions are identified by clustering nodes along the liver ridge, based on surgical video analysis and input from our surgical collaborator.
+FE simulations are performed using the open-source getFEM package \cite{getFEM2020}, applying tool-imposed displacements at those predefined clustered regions.
+This pipeline is illustrated in Figure \ref{fig:data}.

+In our FE model, nodes with restricted motion or tool-imposed displacements are flagged.
+These boundary conditions are encoded as binary features in the neural network (1 for constrained or controlled, 0 otherwise), allowing the model to distinguish between free and constrained regions.